 Expediting new applications for the diagnosis of rare genetic conditions requires accessible specimens for research and clinical validation.
 The infrastructure project, The Mitochondrial Disease Biobank, is a collaboration among several Mayo Clinic researchers from multiple Departments to create a specimen repository that will help speed up our understanding and detection of these debilitating genetic conditions, and permit the centralization of sufficient study material for testing new therapies.
 Dr. Oglesbee is a co-principle investigator of this project.

 - Laboratory Medicine and Pathology

 - Assistant Professor of Laboratory Medicine & Pathology

 - Assistant Professor of Medical Genetics

-- Fellow Molecular Genetics Laboratory, Laboratory Medicine & Pathology Programs, Programs in Rochester, Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine
+- Fellow Molecular Genetics Laboratory, Laboratory Medicine & Pathology Programs, Programs in Rochester, Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine, Department of Education Administration

-- Fellow Biochemical Genetics Laboratory, Laboratory Medicine & Pathology Programs, Programs in Rochester, Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine
+- Fellow Biochemical Genetics Laboratory, Laboratory Medicine & Pathology Programs, Programs in Rochester, Mayo School of Graduate Medical Education, Mayo Clinic College of Medicine, Department of Education Administration

 - PhD Institute of Molecular Biology, University of Oregon